adamnoor/stack_builder/README.md

   - A label to let users know the results when a function has completed
   - A button to allow users to create the rosters table in a database from the players.csv file
   - A label to let users know the last time the rosters table was updated
-  - A button to allow users to get statistics from the latest filter done by the user showing
+  - A button to allow users to get statistics from the latest filter done by the user
   - A label showing the statistic: Number of combinations
   - A label showing the statistic: Highest ratio
   - A label showing the statistic: Highest projection